alvinkamau01/web-finance-management-app/README.md

 #### Method 3: Docker Compose (Frontend + Backend)

-This sets up both the Mifos X Web App and Fineract backend:
+This sets up both the Orion Web App and Fineract backend:

 1. Clone the repository:
    ```